taskkill-f-im/no-activate-win/README.md

   > pause
   > shutdown /r /t 0

-  To download if you are too lazy (You are safe, do not worry, but check anyways): Go to "Code" (Green), then "Download ZIP" It will be in files\refreshWin.bat
+  To download if you are too lazy (You are safe, do not worry, but check anyways): On github, Go to "Code" (Green), then "Download ZIP" It will be in files\refreshWin.bat
 To check its contents, right click and press edit.
 The text inside should be the same displayed here.

 # Have the personalization back on control panel: